Ten excellent (yet affordable) DIY Gift Ideas for $10 or less.

 Bonus Gift Ideas

-If you have a couple extra dollars to spend, here's three bonus DIY gift ideas for $20 or less.
+If you have a couple extra dollars to spend, here’s three bonus DIY gift ideas for less that $20 bucks.

 Craftsman Aluminum Strap Wrench

 The most versatile wrench around.
-Great for opening/closing big and small containers, pipe fittings and pool filters -- about $15.
+Great for opening/closing big and small containers, pipe fittings and pool filters — about $15 at Sears.

 These pliers are must for any electrical job.
 They easily twist wires together, cut most electrical wire, are great for mending fences.
-Also they're excellent for pulling small nails and staples--about $20.
+Also they’re excellent for pulling small nails and staples–about $20 at Sears.

 Craftsman Stud Finder

 No more knocking, drilling, poking or searching.
 Find it now with a stud finder.
-Locates pipes and electrical too -- about $20.
+Locates pipes and electrical too — about $20 at Sears.

 Ten smart and inexpensive ways to succeed with speed.

-Remember, if you have questions about your DIY projects, just ask your personal DIY consultant.
-I'm here to help you succeed with speed.
+Remember, if you have questions about your DIY projects, just ask your just ask Personal DIY Consultant.
+I’m here to help you succeed with speed.